ramsundaram101/TreeSHAP_Mutations/README.md

 # TreeSHAP_Mutations
-This repository contains code for a pipeline that ultimately utilises Tree-Based Interpretable ML and TreeSHAP to identify and interpret antibiotic resistance mechanisms in pathogenic bacteria.
+This repository contains code for a pipeline that ultimately utilises Tree-Based Interpretable ML algorithms, with said interpretability bestowed by TreeSHAP.
+This is done with the aim to identify and interpret antibiotic resistance mechanisms in pathogenic bacteria.
 We return a `.csv` file that contains the mutations in order of their SHAPLey values (signifying their importance) towards antibiotic resistance.

 This repository includes data from two different datasets: